1Marc/marcgrabanski.com/src/pages/articles/2014-01-01-success/index.md

 You need to get comfortable asking for everything... feedback, money, help.
 Not comfortable asking?
 You need a partner who is.

-**The more people you ask, the greater your chances are to get people to get feedback, people to use your solution or...perhaps...even find customers who love your solution!**
+-The more people you ask, the greater your chances are to get people to get feedback, people to use your solution or...perhaps...even find customers who love your solution!
+-

 ```js
 var prospects = [],